JuliaGL/GLAbstraction.jl/README.md

 # GLAbstraction

+# Readme outdated!
+I need to rewrite this!

 Abstraction library for OpenGL.
 In example you can find a simple setup of rendering a triangle with GLAbstraction, and GLWindow.